 There is a strong correlation between the amount of control you have over your circumstances and your levels of satisfaction.
-Co-working spaces, with their 24/7 working hours allow for high degrees of flexibility and people thrive in these environments.
+Co-working spaces, with their 24/7 working hours allow for high degrees of flexibility.
 It facilitates a lifestyle that the participant has complete control over.
 What’s clear is that the overwhelming majority of people who try it love it.

 Cities like Santa Cruz have realized that instead of going after a 200 person business to relocate there it makes more sense to have a co-working space with 200 people in it.
 This creates deeper ties to the local economy and some of these people will likely grow into fully fledged local companies.

 Corporations are also joining the co-working movement.
 Some snatch up desk space at co-working spaces so that they can catch startups at an early stage.
 Menlo Innovations, a software development firm, set up a co-working space in their own office to diversify ideas and increase productivity.

 There is the problem of high fixed costs that are difficult to offset against variable and flexible payments from customers.
 So co-working spaces are trying new differentiators, like a women’s only and industry-specific co-working space to hack stickiness.
 They’re also bundling services, like housing and group discounts for the same reason.
 They’re throwing in food, dry cleaning, and travel & visa services to pull in more revenue.
 Coworking spaces are going to continue to grow, and we will see more collaborations between early-stage businesses and corporate innovation teams.

 The democratization of computing power through cloud services, the networks created by social media, and the use of smartphones are enabling this movement.